Cellular automaton for spinor gravity in four dimensions: Automaton for free particles

 Let us introduce transport factors involving one invariant at $t$ and one invariant at $\te$, for which we use the shorthands \bel{A4} \chi_u^{A}=\chi_u^{A}(t)\ ,\quad {\chi'}_u^{A}=\chi_u^{A}(\te)\ . \ee We define

-The transport factor $T_{x}^{AB}$ moves an invariant of flavor $A$, present at $t$ at position $(x,y,z)$, $(x,y+\eps,z)$, $(x,y,z+\eps)$ or $(x,y+\eps,z+\eps)$ (positions 1,3,4,7) to new positions with $x$ shifted to $x+\eps$.
+Without going into formal details, the interpretation of a term $\chi_u^A\chi_v^{\prime B}$ is simple.
+The four fermions $\chi_u^A$ are annihilated, and the four fermions forming $\chi_v^{\prime B}$ are created.
+Thus the transport factor $T_{x}^{AB}$ moves an invariant of flavor $A$, present at $t$ at position $(x,y,z)$, $(x,y+\eps,z)$, $(x,y,z+\eps)$ or $(x,y+\eps,z+\eps)$ (positions 1,3,4,7) to new positions with $x$ shifted to $x+\eps$.
 At $\te$ the corresponding positions are $(x+\eps,y,z)$, $(x+\eps,y+\eps,z)$, $(x+\eps,y,z+\eps)$ or $(x+\eps,y+\eps,z+\eps)$ (positions 2,5,6,8) respectively.
 Similarly, invariants at $x+\eps$ are moved to $x$.
 Simultaneously, the flavor changes from $A$ to $B$.
 Thus $T_x^{AB}$ describes a simultaneous switch in position and flavor.
 The transport factors $T_y$ and $T_z$ describe similar switches, with position changes now in the $y$- or $z$-directions.
 The position changes can be viewed as appropriate reflections within the cube.
 We also consider the flavor change without motion \bel{A8} T_0^{AB}=\sum_{u=1}^{8}\chiu{u}A\chipu{u}B\ . \ee A given invariant stays at its position and only changes its flavor from $A$ to $B$.